-Exams are designed to assess your mastery of the course material and will be completed during the lecture session meetings and on the university-scheduled date during final exam week.
-Each exam can only be taken one time; re-takes are not permitted.
+Exams are designed to assess your mastery of the course material and will be completed during Tuesday lecture session meetings and on the university-scheduled date during final exam week.
+Exams will count for 60% of your final course grade.
+Each exam can only be taken one time; retakes are not permitted.
 Exams can only be taken on a different date if you have a valid and university-approved reason for missing the scheduled date.
-If you miss an exam, you must let your professor or teaching assistant know within 24 hours of the missed exam.
-The exam must be made-up within one week of the missed exam.
+If you miss an exam, you must let your professor or teaching assistant know within 24 hours of the missed exam and the exam must be made-up within one week.
 Make-ups (which include any exam not taken during the regularly scheduled class time) will consist entirely of essay questions and will be administered at a date/time of the professor's choosing.
-No exceptions will be made.
-A maximum of 100 points can be earned on each exam.
+No exceptions.